Non Alcoholic Sangria Recipe

 Can You Freeze Sangria?

-If you have a lot left over, your best bet is to remove the fruit and freeze this in ice cube trays.
-You can add it to a bottle of water to flavor it, or thaw it in small amounts if you want to drink it on its own.
+If you have a lot left over, your best bet is to remove the fruit and freeze it in ice cube trays.
+You can add it to a bottle of water to flavor it or thaw it in small amounts if you want to drink it on its own.

 Non Alcoholic Sangria Tips